 5. Practice Hitting Passing Shots and Lobs with a Hitting Partner

-As you won’t play against many net rushers, it is a good idea to try and find a willing hitting partner that you can do drills with, where you are put in a position where you have to hit a passing shot or lob.
+As you won’t play against many net rushers, it is a good idea to try and find a willing hitting partner that you can do drills with, where they can put you in a position where you have to hit a passing shot or lob, when they are at the net.

-The more you practice being in these situations the more relaxed you will be when playing a net rusher in a competitive match.
+The more you practice being in these situations the more relaxed you will be when playing someone who likes to come into the net in a competitive match.